Chapter 1 of 12

 PROBLEM: [Describe the customer pain point in their words]

-SOLUTION: [How the product solves it]
+SOLUTION: [How the product solves it--be specific about the mechanism]

 QUOTE (Exec): "[Why we built this and what it means for customers]" - [Name, Title]